pboutinaud/SHiVAi/step_by_step_mixed_approach/README.md

                     └── SynthSeg_models.zip
 ```

 Build the Apptainer image.
-In a terminal, from the synthseg folder run:
+In a terminal, from the synthseg folder, run:

 ```bash
 apptainer build synthseg.sif apptainer_synthseg_tf.recipe